frankmorgner/vsmartcard/virtualsmartcard/doc/README.txt

 .. program-output:: vicc --help

+On Windows you can start |vpicc| with :command:`python.exe src/vpicc/vicc.in` or :command:`python.exe vicc`.

-When |vpcd| and |vpicc| are connected you should be able to access the card through the PC/SC API via :command:`pcscd`.
+When |vpcd| and |vpicc| are connected you should be able to access the card through the PC/SC API.
 You can use the :command:`opensc-explorer` or :command:`pcsc_scan` for testing.
 In Virtual Smart Card's root directory we also provide scripts for testing with :ref:`libnpa` and PCSC-Lite's smart card reader driver tester.

 .. include:: questions.txt